MartLo28/3DScene/README.md

 ## Project: Basic PC Setup in 3D Scene

 ### Overview
-This project shows a 3D scene of a basic PC setup.
-It includes a monitor, a speaker, a mouse, and a mouse pad.
-The goal was to learn how to create and display a 3D world.
-While it was a good experience, I probably will not use these skills in the future.
+This project showcases a 3D scene featuring a basic PC setup.
+The scene includes a monitor, a speaker, a mouse, and a mouse pad.
+The main goal of this project was to practice creating and displaying a 3D environment while learning the basics of computational graphics.

 ---

 ## Reflection

 ### How do I approach designing software?
-I start by figuring out what needs to be done and breaking it into small tasks.
-For this project, I thought about the objects I wanted to include and where to place them to look like a PC setup.
+When designing software, I start by breaking the project into smaller tasks.
+For this scene, I planned which objects to include and how they would be arranged.
+Then, I worked on building each piece step by step.

 ### What new design skills has your work on the project helped you to learn?
-I learned how to think about organizing objects and paying attention to small details in 3D.
-Even though I learned these skills, I do not think I will use them much in the future.
+This project helped me learn how to structure objects in a 3D space and focus on details like proportions and positioning.
+These skills were useful for this project, but I might not apply them much in future work.

 ### What design process did you follow for your project work?
-I started by deciding what objects to make and how they should look together.
-Then, I worked on each object one at a time and made changes along the way.

-### How could tactics from your design approach be used in future work?
-Breaking things into smaller steps and improving them as I go can help with other projects, even if they are not about 3D design.
+I followed a simple design process: planning the objects, creating each one individually, and testing how they fit together in the scene.
+This step-by-step approach kept the project organized and manageable.

 ---

 ### How do I approach developing programs?
-I usually start small and add more details over time.
-For this project, I created each object one by one and tested them before putting everything together.
+I approach development by starting small and building up gradually.
+For this project, I created one object at a time and tested it before combining it with the others.

 ### What new development strategies did you use while working on your 3D scene?
-I kept things simple at first, making sure each object worked well before adding more detail.
-This worked for the project, but I do not think I will use this process much in the future.
+I focused on keeping things simple at first and refining them later.
+Iteration played a key role in making the scene look balanced and realistic.

 ### How did iteration factor into your development?
-I changed the size and position of the objects, like the monitor and mouse, several times to make sure everything fit together nicely.
+I adjusted the size and position of the objects multiple times to ensure they looked good together.
+This trial-and-error approach helped me improve the final result.

 ### How has your approach to developing code changed while working on this project?
-I learned to work in a more organized way by testing each part before moving on.
-Even though I will not do more 3D projects, this is a good habit for other programming work.
+This project taught me the value of testing and refining each part before moving on.
+This is a practice I plan to use in future projects, even outside of 3D graphics.

 ---

 ### How can computer science help me in reaching my goals?
-Even though I do not plan to use 3D graphics, computer science helps me learn useful skills I can use in other areas, like IT and systems development.
+Computer science provides skills and tools that can be applied in many areas, even if not directly related to 3D graphics.
+It helps me develop problem-solving abilities and techniques that are useful for my career goals.

 ### How do computational graphics and visualizations give you new knowledge and skills that can be used in your education?
-This project taught me how to represent real objects in 3D.
-While I do not expect to use this skill much, it helped me practice problem-solving and creativity.
+This project gave me a better understanding of how to represent objects in a digital space.
+While I may not use 3D modeling often, it helped me practice creativity and problem-solving.

 ### How do computational graphics and visualizations give you new knowledge and skills that can be used in your career?
-I probably will not use these skills in my career since I do not plan to work in areas like game design or 3D modeling.
-But it was good to learn how these tools can be helpful for other people.
+Even though I do not plan to work with 3D graphics professionally, learning these skills gave me insight into how digital environments are built.
+This knowledge could be helpful for understanding related technologies in the future.